bespoyasov/refactor-like-a-superhero-talk/README.md

 An order may be in different states: “created”, “prepared”, “shipped”, etc. One of these states in our case is “discount applied”.
 In business processes, this state can appear not only after the order has been created, but also in other cases.

 If we're dealing with a _separate state_, it's better to make the transformation to it a separate function.
 Then we can test this state in isolation and use the composition to apply a discount to completely different orders.

+In this case, all our data transformation functions are made as _queries_ from CQS.

+We don't update the created `order` object to avoid unexpected or uncontrolled side effects on that object.
+Instead, we _transform_ data into the new state, “discounted order”, and return a new object.
+This prevents application data from going into an invalid state and causing errors.

 ### [Make Discount Selection Declarative](https://github.com/bespoyasov/refactor-like-a-superhero/commit/9a06c8e4e9ef3cd20d629f00bfe99dda199ae983)